 The editors welcome contributions to Romanticism and Victorianism on the Net (RaVoN) at the following addresses (email submission only):

 The journal operates a peer-review system, which means that articles submitted to the journal will normally be considered by at least two experts in the field, one of whom is a member of the International Advisory Board.
 These experts read submissions and write readers’ reports.
-About 35 percent of submissions have been published since the creation of the journal fifteen years ago.
+About 35 percent of submissions have been published since the creation of the journal nineteen years ago.
 No multiple submissions are allowed; i.e articles should not be submitted to another academic journal simultaneously.
-This quarterly journal is indexed in the MLA International Bibliography.
+This journal is indexed in the MLA International Bibliography.
 Essays should be between 5000 and 8000 words in length (including notes).

 Be careful to ensure that articles within collections include the page numbers for the whole article (e.g., Swanson, Gunnar.
 “Graphic Design Education as a Liberal Art: Design and Knowledge in the University and The ‘Real World.'”
 The Education of a Graphic Designer.
 Ed.
 Steven Heller.
 New York: Allworth Press, 1998.
 13-24.)